Skip to content

 Image of a more detailed assessment of landslide risk.

-Approach ③: Enhancement of countermeasures based on individual risk assessment and improvement of regional functions and value.
+Approach (3): Enhance the countermeasures based on individual risk assessment and improve regional functions and value

-In basin-wide flood control efforts in flood-prone areas, it is necessary to reduce flood risk throughout the entire region, including the flood-prone areas themselves.
-Protecting key factories and large-scale businesses within this context is a crucial issue.
-The impact of floods is not limited to a single company; if operations are suspended for an extended period, it can spread through the supply chain to surrounding small and medium-sized enterprises and the local economy, potentially causing widespread damage.
-However, despite the nationwide development of hazard maps and other publicly available information by the government, these are not adequately translating into concrete countermeasures.
-One reason for this is that hazards are not being evaluated as "risks," which prevents them from being linked to specific countermeasures and investment decisions.
+The river basin-wide flood management ’s initiatives in floodplains aim to reduce flood risk across the entire region, including floodplains, and a key challenge within this context is how to protect core factories and large-scale business sites.
+The impact of flooding is not limited to a single company; if operations are suspended for an extended period, the effects can ripple through the supply chain to affect surrounding small and medium-sized enterprises and the local economy, potentially causing widespread damage.
+However, despite the nationwide development of hazard maps and other publicly available information by government agencies, these resources have not sufficiently translated into concrete countermeasures.
+This is largely because hazards are not being assessed as “risks,” preventing them from informing specific countermeasures or investment decisions.

-Furthermore, developers redeveloping specific areas in urban centers also have a significant role to play as key players in basin-wide flood control.
-Addressing basin-wide flood control is not just a disaster response issue; it is a management challenge that affects the profitability and competitiveness of development projects.
-In recent years, flood risk has increasingly influenced real estate valuations, tenant selection, and investment decisions, and the ability to appropriately incorporate future risks will determine the competitiveness of development projects.
-Therefore, if these risks can be properly understood and visualized, the prioritization of countermeasures and the accuracy of investment decisions will greatly improve.
-By analyzing the progression of flooding over time and clearly identifying "where flooding will occur at what rainfall level" and "which facilities and spaces will become bottlenecks," rational countermeasures that are neither excessive nor insufficient can be implemented.
-Specifically, this can lead to the following business benefits.
+Furthermore, developers undertaking redevelopment projects in specific districts within the city center also play a major role as key players in river basin-wide flood management.
+Addressing river basin-wide flood management is not merely a matter of disaster response; it is a business challenge that determines the profitability and competitiveness of development projects.
+In recent years, there has been an increasing number of cases where flood risk influences real estate valuations, tenant selection, and investment decisions; whether future risks are appropriately factored in determines the competitiveness of a development project.
+Therefore, if these risks can be properly identified and visualized, the prioritization of countermeasures and the accuracy of investment decisions will improve significantly.
+By analyzing the progression of flooding over time and clarify “at what rainfall intensity and from where flooding will occur” and “which facilities or spaces will act as bottlenecks,” it becomes possible to implement reasonable countermeasures that are neither excessive nor insufficient.
+Specifically, this can lead to the following business benefits:

 • Advanced preventative measures during the design phase (optimization of equipment placement, water stoppage plans, etc.)